fanfan42/ansible-role-lsw/README.md

 For using LG: looking-glass-client -m 97 -F win:size=1920x1080 input:GrabKeyboardOnFocus input:autoCapture
 For still unknown reasons, sometimes, you have to write again your password when shutting down the VM (sddm issue)

-## General bug
+## General bugs
-If booting on windows from grub/systemd-boot, Windows takes the lead to boot at each reboot.
+If booting on Windows from grub/systemd-boot, Windows takes the lead to boot at each reboot.
 You have to manually reset the boot order in your BIOS

+When building on GVT-g, if you want to install Ninite packages, the display doesn't work really well, windows don't diaplay.
+You have to follow progress by hovering the mouse on the Ninite window installer, you will see progress.
+When it's finished, right click and close the window, VM will shutdown and play continues as well